praveek/launch.en/help/extension-reference/mobile/acquisition/acquisition-extension-for-mobile-in-android/overview.md

 ---
 title: Acquisition Extension for Mobile in Android
-seo-title: Acquisition Extension for Mobile in Android in Adobe Launch
+seo-title: Acquisition Extension for Mobile in Android in Adobe Experience Platform Launch
 description:
 seo-description:
 ---